room2042/cryptanalysis/docs/bibliography.rst

    (1980).
    :doi:`10.1007/BF01933190`

 ..
+[Fri25] Friedman. :title:`The index of coincidence and its applications in cryptanalysis` (1925).
+   Technical Paper, War Department.

+..
 [Pol75] Pollard. :title:`A monte carlo method for factorization` (1975).
    :doi:`10.1007/BF01933667`

 ..
 [RSA78] Rivest, Shamir, and Adleman. :title:`A method for obtaining digital signatures and public-key cryptosystems` (1978).
    :doi:`10.1145/359340.359342`

+..
+[Sin66] Sinkov. :title:`Elementary Cryptanalysis: A Mathematical
+   Approach` (1966).
+   The Mathematical Association of America.

 ..
 [STY19] Susilo, Tonien, and Yang. :title:`The Wiener Attack on RSA
    Revisited: A Quest for the Exact Bound` (2019).